ganeti/ganeti/man/gnt-node.rst

 node is known to be fine (thus we won't need the old storage for potential recovery).

+Note that this command is equivalent to using per-instance commands for each affected instance individually:

+- ``--primary-only`` is equivalent to ``gnt-instance failover/migration``
+- ``--secondary-only`` is equivalent to ``gnt-instance replace-disks`` in the secondary node change mode (only valid for DRBD instances)
+- when neither of the above is done a combination of the two cases is run

 Example::

     # gnt-node evacuate -I hail node3.example.com